 - Balance your diet and limit your sugar intake.

 - See your dentist every six months for a cleaning and exam.

 - Ask your dentist about in-office fluoride treatments.

 It is important that you see your dentist even when your teeth feel fine.
 You should also perform regular self-examinations in the mirror.
 If you notice gums that are receding or exhibiting other symptoms of gum disease, schedule an appointment with your dentist as soon as possible.

 Protect Your Tooth Roots

 If you think that you may have a root cavity or other tooth decay, it is imperative that you schedule an appointment with Jeffrey D. Clark, DDS, as soon as possible.
 Dr. Clark can diagnose the problems with your teeth and gums and advise treatment.
-It is also essential that you come to Scottsdale Dental Excellence on a routine basis because root cavities are avoidable through regular checkups.
+It is also essential that you come to Scottsdale Cosmetic Dentistry Excellence on a routine basis because root cavities are avoidable through regular checkups.
 Call our office at 480 585 1853 to schedule your appointment.